telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-an-arraylist.md

 ---
 title: Binding to an ArrayList
-page_title: Binding to an ArrayList | UI for ASP.NET AJAX Documentation
+page_title: Binding to an ArrayList | RadGrid for ASP.NET AJAX Documentation
 description: Binding to an ArrayList
 slug: grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-an-arraylist
 tags: binding,to,an,arraylist